 The Importance of Osteoporosis Diagnosis for Long-term Bone Health

 As a progressive systemic skeletal disease, Osteoporosis is accepted as a major public health problem, with huge associated cost.
-Osteoporosis-related fractures increase dramatically with age, and they often cause rapid deterioration in health, with a considerable contribution to mortality.
-While osteoporosis cannot be reversed, it can be effectively managed by early diagnosis of bone mass loss and by prevention of further loss.
+Osteoporosis-related fractures increase dramatically with age, and they often cause rapid deterioration in long-term bone health, with a considerable contribution to mortality.
+While osteoporosis cannot be reversed, it can be effectively managed by early detection of bone mass loss and by prevention of further loss.
 Diagnosis of osteoporosis at the early stages can improve people’s quality of life and bring down direct and indirect costs.

 Bone Density Tests – An Overview

 Bone density tests are an important element in helping evaluate bone health relating to risks of fractures and in assessing osteoporosis development.

 The tests are used by physicians to help them diagnose and monitor osteoporosis and are an essential tool in the fight against osteoporosis.